plumvillage/newsletter/src/2024/en/articles/sr-linh-di--land-of-the-ancient-olice-trees.md

 When we met the Catholic priest and peace activist Sami Awad, he shared that through his years of working with peace activists, he realized many were not creating conditions of peace, but of security – that their peace activism was driven by fear.

 The adults who came to our retreats and Mindfulness Days hid their fear better.
-Nonetheless, we saw that some were very troubled when their “safe sitting spot” was taken by another; some could not feel at ease in deep relaxation while others were easily startled at sudden sounds…
+Nonetheless, we saw that some were very troubled when their “safe sitting spot” was taken by another; some could not feel at ease in deep relaxation while others were easily startled at sudden sounds.

-We simply walked, feeling the weight of our body shifting from side to side, feeling the ground beneath our feet, feeling all the sensations in the body that were not “fear”.
+We simply walked, feeling the weight of our body shifting from side to side, feeling the ground beneath our feet, feeling all the sensations in the body that were not “fear.”

 We simply sang, “I’ve got peace like a river, I’ve got peace like a river…” digging deep into the earth to touch its vast embrace, and sang from this solid and inclusive place.